alicehillier/life-for-lydia/README.md

 The project itself is contained within one file, and sections are clearly labelled with a comment.
 - **Imports**: At the top of the file, imports are described with their specific purpose in the program.
 - **Important Functions**: Next, important functions that are key to the program's execution are defined.
-- **Main Menu Content**: Following this is the main menu content, made up of the introduction and story_selector functions.
+- **Main Menu Content**: Following this is the main menu content, made up of introduction and story_selector functions.
 - **Chapter One**: After the main menu content, the code for Chapter One is laid out.
 - **Chapter Two**: Finally, the code for Chapter Two is written beneath Chapter One.